 Please review our website and these often asked questions before you contact us. ( We do prefer email correspondence)

 Do I need to retake and/or can I skip taking the TOEFL?
 ALL international students, irrespective of their educational status in the United States, must submit a current(within the last two years) TOEFL score as part of the application.
-No exceptions are allowed.
+A few exceptions are at the discretion of the University.

 Should I send the NBDE scores directly to the program?
 This is not necessary.
 You should be reporting your pass/fail status on both parts of the NBDE testing through your CAAPID application.

 What does visa status mean?
 I am on a student visa, can I apply to your program?
-We accept any visa status.
-If invited to interview, we simply need a notarized copy of your current visa/passport status.
+We accept any visa status for application.
+If accepted, our Office of International Services OIS) will work with you to obtain a valid VISA status, proof of U.S. citizenship or permanent residency.

 I have applied last year but was denied.
 How can I improve my chances this application cycle?
 Each year the applicant pool will be different with some cycles even more competitive than others.
 That being said, we ask you to check whether you meet at least our minimum eligibility requirements.
 If you meet or exceed these then your shadowing experiences, work experiences, research and additional higher education in the field will help to distinguish you.
 Moreover, good clinical and communication skills are a must!